ssi-dk/microreact_integration/README.md

 ### new_project

-The function takes these arguments:
+Mandatory arguments:

-    - project_name: str,
+    - project_name: str
-    - tree_calcs: list,
+    - tree_calcs: list
-    - metadata_keys: list,
+    - metadata_keys: list
-    - metadata_values: list,
+    - metadata_values: list
-    - mr_access_token: str,
+    - mr_access_token: str
-    - mr_base_url: str,
+    - mr_base_url: str

+Optional arguments:

-    - public: bool=False,
+    - public: bool=False
     - verify: bool=True

+#### project_name

+The name of the project as it will appear in Microreact.
+The project owner can later change the name from insiside Microreact.

+#### tree_calcs

+A list of dicts (or dict-like objects like MongoDB documents) which represent the trees that should be exported to Microreact.

+The dicts must contain these keys:

+- method: str - this string will be used as title for the tree Microreact
+- result: str - this is the actual tree structure formatted in Newick format